ethan-fong/cs-connections/README.md

 - Homepage to organize games by course

-- Student game creation portal
+- Student and instructor game creation portal

 - Instructor explanations for categories

 - Statistics view

+- Images in the puzzles

+- Instructor dashboard

+- Variable number of mistakes

 # Self Hosting Information